bparanj/crystal/programming/iac/docs/basics/system-image.md

 In the context of Packer, a system image (often referred to as a machine image) is a single static snapshot of a machine's environment and configuration at a specific point in time.
-This image contains everything needed to boot and run a system, including the operating system, installed software, configuration settings, and sometimes preloaded data.
+This image contains everything needed to boot and run a system,  the operating system, installed software, configuration settings, and sometimes preloaded data.
 Packer automates the creation of these system images, allowing them to be reproduced and deployed across various platforms and environments consistently and efficiently.

 ### Key Characteristics of a System Image Created by Packer: